ajeecai/gosec/README.md

 Yet, after millions of survey and try, I give up, go is not designed for mobile development, although there are many temptations in github, all of them are premature.

 A side effect is that a work flow has been built up with a simple UI, that is gosec.
-Before uploading to github, it is polished in two years stack up, modules support has been added, and verify running well in my Ubuntu desktop.
+Before uploading to github, it is polished, adapted to the change of underlying packages(e.g. u-root), modules support has been added, and verify running well in my Ubuntu desktop.

 How to build and run
 ---